Migration data in Europe

 Data strengths & limitations

-Data provided by EU Member States to EU institutions, including Eurostat and EU Agencies, on the basis of EU legislation, aim to achieve a very high level of data quality, harmonization, and compliance among Member States which could allow data users to carry out region-wide studies with comparable country data.
-Ease of access to data is another strength, since region-wide country statistics can be obtained from a single access point (Eurostat).
+EU legislation in the migration domain aims to achieve a very high level of data comparability thanks to harmonization as established in the legal basis, and follow-up of EU bodies (Eurostat) of the compliance of Member States.
+Ease of access to data is another strength, since country statistics can be obtained from a single access point (Eurostat).

 - Data not collected: Data for some migration topics are not always collected or available, like the educational attainment of refugees, more detailed information on children, or intra-EU mobility of third country nationals.